groupdocs-merger/GroupDocs.Merger-Products/content/merger/python-net/remove/epub.en.md

         ```python {style=abap}
         import groupdocs.merger as gm

-        # Initialize a Merger object with the source document path
+        # Initialize a Merger instance with the file path
         with gm.Merger("document.epub") as merger:

-            # Select the page to be moved
+            # Specify which pages to delete
             removeOptions = gm.domain.options.RemoveOptions([2])

-            # Reposition the page
+            # Apply page removal settings
             merger.remove_pages(removeOptions)

             # Save the updated document